smart-data-models/dataModel.Transportation/CityWork/doc/spec_ES.md

       x-ngsi:
         type: Property
     derogation:
       description: 'Derogation granted for carrying out work on days and times.
-A structured value from 0 to N occurrences where each items has the following format `derogationType` :  with sub properties  `startDate`, `endDate`,  `dayOfWeek`, `comment` '
+A structured value from 0 to N occurrences where each items has the following format `derogationType` :  with sub properties ''startDate, endDate, dayOfWeek, comment'''
       items:
         properties:
           comment: